-The Chinese startup EHang has created the world’s first passenger-carrying drone, an eco-friendly mode of transportation for short and medium-length journeys.
+This is truly innovation that excites: The Chinese startup EHang has created the world’s first passenger-carrying drone, an eco-friendly mode of transportation for short and medium-length journeys.
 It uses autonomous flight technology, meaning that the passengers do not have to worry about controlling the aircraft themselves.
 The drone can also land anywhere, making it suitable for urban transportation.

 The Ludlow Traveler Suit from J Crew is a simple product designed to solve a simple problem: it is a suit that remains wrinkle-free throughout your travels, allowing the wearer to travel from the plane, the train, or the bus straight to a meeting without changing.
 The suit is made from Italian three-ply wool, and has received raving reviews in GQ.